Keeping your employees in the best health

 Autumn is here, which means offices are full of germs; there are people coughing and sneezing everywhere and if you work in HR, no doubt you’re really questioning whether you need to explain to people how to wash their hands, one more time.

 The thing is, put any number of people in a confined space together and bacteria and viruses will spread, it’s just what happens.
-Here are a few tips to keep your business happy and healthy this winter:
+Here are a few tips to keep your business happy and healthy as it gets colder:

 - Make sure you have a thorough cleaner coming in twice a week.
 There’s nothing worse than a bad cleaner, but there are plenty of them about.
 If desks and keyboards aren’t shining after their visit, what is the point in having them out in the first place?
 Make sure you’re paying for a good service, and if they can’t provide that, look elsewhere.